apmckinlay/insidesuneido/index.md

 The length of packed values is tracked externally, it is not stored in the packed format.
 A zero length packed value (not even a tag) is taken as an empty zero length string.

 Packing is a two stage process.
-First, a packsize method is called on the value.
+First, a pack size method is called on the value.
 Then the pack method itself is called, passing it a buffer with sufficient room.

 Unpacking looks at the tag and then calls static methods for the type.